 Palo Santo Hotel was a great surprise - much better than expected.
 Huge, light, contemporary room with super comfortable bed and balcony onto very green (lots of plants) rear courtyard.
 Great breakfast with good choice.
 Good location for exploring Palmero and getting the metro into the City.
 Hotel also provides useful guide telling you the history of various areas and what to see.
 Plus free welcome glass of vino.
 Would definitely stay there again.

-Located in El Centro, this hotel is within 1 mi (2 km) of San Martin Cultural Center, Obelisco, and Teatro Colon.
-Argentine …More
+Located in Old Palermo, this boutique hotel is within 1 mi (2 km) of Distrito Arcos, La Rural Convention Center, and Plaza …More

 Regal Pacific Buenos Aires is a 5-minute walk from the gleaming high-rises and posh steakhouses lining the Puerto Madero …More